morheus9/Ansible-playbooks/Install_k8s/roles/install_k8s/README.md

 Requirements
 ------------

-Nothing!
-Just start this role!
+You have to rename your nodes, then check defaults and just start this role!

 Role Variables
 --------------